jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not get a :code HTTP response</code></summary>

 <br/>
-Assert the HTTP response code is not a specific value
+Assert the HTTP response code is not a specific value.
 <br/><br/>

 ```gherkin